dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 - the leaders of enterprise throughout history, but especially in the past century,
   - have excelled because they quantified things that others couldn't.
+  - google led initial success in search because by developing a means of quantifying the websites that people referred to most.
 - in other words, where others may have data they collect and things they measure,
   - great people will identify what others haven't thought to measure